This rice dish is typically served with small meatballs and plain yogurt.

 The pilau turned out quite well thanks to the chelo guide.
-Instead of mixing the lentils and rice together in Step 2, I put a layer of rice in the pot, then the lentils, then another layer of rice.
+Instead of mixing the lentils and rice together as in the original recipe, I put a layer of rice in the pot, then the lentils, then another layer of rice.
 Why?
 I guess the tos kabob got me in a layering mood!
 (I also used more lentils than the recipe calls for—they’re yummy and healthy!)
 Even the potato tadeek turned out well; it is not pictured due to having been eagerly consumed!

 For the meatballs, I forgot to buy ground beef.
 Luckily, meatballs can be made with just about anything you can grind up.
 I used pulverized Boca burgers and bread, plus two eggs, in place of the beef—and they turned out perfectly!
 Maybe the universe is urging me toward vegetarianism…